LRatti/List-It--A-Flutter-App/README.md

 The project maintains a high standard of quality assurance with approximately **70% code coverage**.

+Testing environemets were dsigned by mocking calls to Local/Remote Services for dependency isolation.
+Testing is mainly performed by the `flutter_test` library.
+Mocked interactions were built by the usage of custom mocked classes and the `mocktail` library

 - **Unit Tests**: Validate models, repositories, and the synchronization logic.
-- **Widget Tests**: Verify UI components and screen interactions using `mocktail` for dependency isolation.
+- **Widget Tests**: Verify UI components and screen interactions.
 - **Integration Tests**: Cover 6 critical user flows:
     1. Authentication Flow.
     2. List Registration & Persistence.